"As it happens, I'm very much human...

 Mythology and Religion

-- The Epic Of Gilgamesh, which incidentally would have been one of the first cases of a human hybrid recorded in literature.
+- The Epic Of Gilgamesh, where Gilgamesh's mother was a Goddess named Ninsun and his two fathers were another God and a mortal man, which incidentally would have been one of the first cases of a human hybrid recorded in literature.

 - While Greek Mythology plays it straight most of the time, there are many inversions of this trope as well.
 Achilles is a notable one.
 Usually a demigod's father is one of the male Jerkass Gods who bed anything in a skirt, but his father is a human Happily Married (We Are as Mayflies notwithstanding) to a nymph.
 Furthermore, Hercules and so on are usually taken to owe their heroic power to divine inheritance.
 Achilles' invulnerability doesn't come from this.